August 10, 2021

 I rely a lot more on bread now than I had before, mostly because I can sometimes be a little bit lazy, and also because I just really love bread.

-But high glycemic foods – white bread, white flour, cereals (corn flakes, instant oatmeal), white rice or pasta, russet potatoes, pretzels, rice cakes, crackers, melons – can lead to insulin spikes, which can .
-Reducing consumption of these high glycemic foods may help some people, especially bread lovers like myself.
+But high glycemic foods such as white bread, anything made with white flour, cereals (corn flakes, instant oatmeal), white rice or pasta, russet potatoes, pretzels, rice cakes, crackers, melons to name a few examples - can lead to insulin spikes, which can lead to vegan acne.

 Another reason we may be dealing with a sudden bout of vegan acne is our gut’s (in)ability to adapt to dietary changes.

 Everyone has a different microbiome, which is influenced by many factors, and scientists have known for a long time that the food choices we make can affect the balance of microbes in our digestive tracts.

-This enables the majority bacteria to exert on us, by manufacturing behavior and mood-altering .
-It’s possible that these effects can result in things like or genetic triggers, which could result in acne outbreaks.
+This enables the majority of bacteria to exert stronger influences on us, by manufacturing behavior and mood-altering neurochemicals and hormones.
+It’s possible that these effects can result in things like inflammation or genetic triggers, which could result in acne outbreaks.

 Clearly a drastic change in diet – any change, really – can affect your gut microbiome, and it could take some time for microbial numbers and diversity to grow.

 Food allergies are one of the first things I look at when people develop vegan acne.
 A sudden change in diet may have us seeking out alternative protein sources – nuts and soy – or an excess of carbs – like wheat – all of which are common allergens.

 Contrary to the misconception that consuming too much soy is throwing off your hormones, there’s no evidence that this is true.
 However, if you’re allergic, it can manifest on the skin.
-If you think this is the culprit, try an and get an allergy test done.
+If you think this is the culprit, try an elimination diet and get an allergy test done.

 And if these dietary tweaks don’t work, you can always move along to your skincare routine.

 If acne is a particular concern for you when switching to a vegan diet, you could add salicylic acid or benzoyl peroxide to combat any pesky pimples.
 If you do suddenly find yourself with vegan acne, don’t panic and push aside your ethics – it may clear up on its own in a few weeks once your body adjusts to your new diet.
-And if it doesn’t, you still have a lot of options that could help you find the cause.
+And if it doesn’t, you still have a lot of other options that could help you find the cause.